Skip to main content

 If you place a stop-loss order for $80 a share and the share price for Company Y falls to $80, your shares will be sold.
 If you hadn’t placed the stop-loss order, you risk holding onto your shares while the share price drops back to the price you paid (or below).
 That sweet profit you’d already mentally spent is gone, and you’re back at square one.

-One of the risks you take when placing a stop-loss order is that the US markets are relatively volatile.
-Over a typical US market day, share prices can swing up or down so your stop-loss could cause you to sell your shares as the share price drops, but the price could then increase again.
+One of the risks you take when placing a stop-loss order is that the some markets can be relatively volatile.
+For example, over a typical US share market trading day, share prices can swing up or down so your stop-loss could cause you to sell your shares as the share price drops, but the price could then increase again.
 This means you’d have missed out on the opportunity to hold those shares and benefit from share price increases.

 This works very much the same as protecting your profits, but in this case, your motives are a little different.
 Instead of trying to ensure you still make a profit by selling shares using a stop-loss order, you’re just trying to minimise the losses.